olehansen538/MPO-Kickstarter/README.md

 # MPO-Kickstarter

 Business case: Mr. Brain invented a Meme Master Memory and needs money for the implementation.
 He wants to do the project in 4 weeks, wants to get 100,000USD and wants to launch the campaign in summertime in the category photography.
 Under these circumstances, will the project be successful?
 Furthermore we want to recommend Mr. Brain different improvements to increase his chance for success.
-In addition we also want to predict his potential pledge amount.
+In addition we also want to predict his potential pledged amount.

-create a new environment 'kickstarter':
+Requirements:

+condamini or conda
+or pyenv with Python: 3.8.5

+### Setup

+Having Anaconda installed then create your ENV with

+make setup-conda
+With pyenv installed

+make setup-pyenv

 ````
 conda create --name kickstarter python=3.8.5